 Now you have two lists.
 Re read them and make sure you have written the most important things.

 - Who are the people in my life who need to trust and rely on me in some way?

+DO?
 The person: Listened to me; Believed in me; Challenged me; Trusted me; Respected me; Gave me time and attention; Treated me as an equal

-I felt: Special; Value; Confident; Safe/Cared for; Supported; Able; Fun/enthusiasm; Supported
+Feel?
+Special; Value; Confident; Safe/Cared for; Supported; Able; Fun/enthusiasm; Supported